 The taco was served with a side of spicy red salsa that caught me off guard when I tried it.
 It was spicier than the “Hot” at most places so be careful not to pour it on unless that’s your thing.
 The pork was scrumptious, and the toppings were fresh, which made for a great taco.

-Let’s get to the burger, not to undermine the taco, which was great, but I was thinking about the *Double Double Miami Style Burger the entire time I was eating it.
-The Double-Double is 2 patties, 2 deli slices of American cheese on a toasted bun with Jefe’s Boss sauce.
+Let’s get to the burger; not to undermine the taco, which was great, but I was thinking about the *Double Double Miami Style Burger the entire time I was eating it.
+The Double-Double is 2 patties, and 2 deli slices of American cheese on a toasted bun with Jefe’s Boss sauce.
 Yes, you can get lettuce, tomatoes, and onions if you so desire.

 You can choose to have it served Miami Style with extra everything, over the top with grilled onions at no extra cost.
 Of course, it should be no surprise I had my Double Double Miami Style.

-Those of you familiar with West Coast chain IN-N-OUT will notice some similarities in taste to their burger and name.
+Those of you familiar with the West Coast chain IN-N-OUT will notice some similarities in taste to their burger and name.
 I loved the burger.
 If IN-N-OUT and Shake Shack had a delicious burger baby, it would be Jefe’s Double-Double.